 Responsiveness is equivalent to an increasing slope for player 1 and a decreasing slope for player 2.
-Applying the non-parametric monotonicity test of Bowman et al. [1998] (see Appendix 11.3 for details of implementation),24 we reject this for both players in all six games with p-values close to 0.
+Applying the non-parametric monotonicity test of Bowman et al. [1998] (see Appendix 11.3 for details of implementation),19 we reject this for both players in all six games with p-values close to 0.
 However, we must be careful in interpreting this result.
-Different subjects form different beliefs, and hence the \hat{Q} -curves plotted in Figure 6 are invariant, then $Q{i1}(v_i) > Q{i1}(w_i)$ since $Q{i1}((5,2)) = Q{i1}((4,1)) > Q{i1}((3,1))$ where the inequality is due to responsiveness.
-If the quantal response function is scale invariant, then $Q{i1}(w_i) > Q{i1}(v_i)$ since $Q{i1}(3,1) = Q{i1}(6,2) > Q{i1}(5,2)$ where the inequality is due to responsiveness.
+Different subjects form different beliefs, and hence the \hat{Q} -curves plotted in Figure 6 are patched together from different subjects representing different parts of the domain.
+Hence, the violation could result from individual subjects who violate responsiveness to variations in their own beliefs or it could be, in the case of player 1 (and similarly for player 2), there are subjects who tend to hold lower beliefs and favor taking U (whose payoff increases in beliefs).
+This latter possibility could lead to violations of responsiveness even if all individual subjects are responsive to variations over the range of their own stated beliefs.